anushaporeddy030697/student_internship_management/README.md

 03/15/23-- Done with search functionality in view jobs page, Discussed about adding a new field for the student registration "Reference"

+03/16/23-- Going to work on adding a field during registration of a student and also we have an update about adding this reference field in search functionality

 </a></p>

 ** Manikanta Arumilli **